Notes: The Psychology of Money

 Next chapter: Planning on your plan not going according to plan.
 How this applies to you.

-Long term planning is harder than it seems because people’s goals and desire change over time.
+Long-term planning is harder than it seems because people’s goals and desires change over time.

 • We should also come to accept the reality of changing our minds.